pusher/java-websocket/README.markdown

 Writing your own WebSocket Server
 ---------------------------------

-The `org.java_websocket.server.WebSocketServer` abstract class implements the server-side of the
+The `WebSocketServer` abstract class implements the server-side of the
 [WebSocket Protocol](http://www.whatwg.org/specs/web-socket-protocol/).
 A WebSocket server by itself doesn't do anything except establish socket